1. Quick list

 How we test beginner e-kits

-The MusicRadar electronic drum set review process is editorially independent and not influenced by any third parties.
+Our process for testing beginner electronic drum sets is editorially independent and not influenced by any third parties.
 Our review samples are almost always sourced directly from the manufacturer or via a local distributor.
-Sometimes review samples are supplied by retailers.
+Sometimes review samples will be supplied by retailers.
+In rare cases where we can't get hold of a kit in this way, we will pay for a set with out own money.

-Our expert e-kit testers use each featured kit for at least two weeks, evaluating the instrument in the following categories.
+Our expert e-kit testers use each featured kit for a number of weeks, evaluating the instrument in the following categories and comparing the review kit with other kits in the same field and price bracket.
 These categories are considered with a particular focus on the beginner drummer:

 - Ease of use/setup